 A Multilingual Site with No Translations

 By the way, did you know that so far I’ve been posting in Spanish only?

 Taking a Simple Approach

-lang attribute of the document’s
+lang attribute must be set in the

-html tag accordingly, for instance:
+html tag accordingly:

-However, some bad news: no WP plugin out there will do the job for us in a snap.
+However, no WP plugin will do the job for us in a snap.